Phum Baitang donates one ton of rice

 Posted on

-ZANNIER HOTELS PHUM BAITANG, DONATION OF ONE TON OF RICE TO A LOCAL ORPHANAGE
+ZANNIER PHUM BAITANG, DONATION OF ONE TON OF RICE TO A LOCAL ORPHANAGE

 Release - Siem Reap, 11 February 2021